CosmWasm/ts-codegen/README.md

 npm install -g @cosmwasm/ts-codegen
 ```

-`@cosmwasm/ts-codegen` converts your CosmWasm smart contracts into TypeScript classes and functions so you can focus on shipping code.
+The quickest and easiest way to interact with CosmWasm Contracts. `@cosmwasm/ts-codegen` converts your CosmWasm smart contracts into dev-friendly TypeScript classes so you can focus on shipping code.

 ## usage